Yes, sad one of Sion,* if closely resembling,

 If drinking deep, deep, of the same "cup of trembling"

 Could make us thy children, our parent thou art.
+2. Like thee doth our nation lie

 And fall'n from her head is the once royal crown;